-In this next article, we review the following three elements from the thirteen key elements of TMSA 3, which are:
+In this next article, we review the next three elements that form the thirteen key elements of TMSA 3:

 5. Navigational safety